Best Lawn Mowers of 2026

 Should I mulch or bag grass clippings?

 Mulching returns nutrients to your lawn and eliminates disposal hassles.
 It works best when mowing regularly (removing less than 1/3 of grass height) and when grass is dry.
 Bagging is better for overgrown lawns, wet conditions, or when diseases are present.
-The Toro Recycler 21321 offers excellent Super Recycler technology and the EGO LM2156SP features Select Cut XP for versatile mulching and bagging options.
+The EGO LM2156SP features Select Cut XP for versatile mulching and bagging options, while the Greenworks 80V and WORX Nitro WG753 offer solid 3-in-1 capability.

 How long do lawn mowers last?

-Gas mowers like the Toro Recycler 21321 typically last 10-12 years with proper maintenance (oil changes, air filter replacement, blade sharpening).
 Battery mowers last 7-10 years before battery degradation affects runtime, though batteries are replaceable.
 Premium electric models like the EGO Power+ and Makita XML11 feature durable brushless motors that can last 10+ years.
+Mid-range models like the Greenworks 80V and WORX Nitro offer 5-8 years of reliable service.
 Regular blade sharpening and proper storage extend any mower's lifespan.

 Do I need a self-propelled mower?

 Self-propelled mowers benefit anyone with hills, large yards over 5,000 sq ft, or physical limitations.
 They reduce fatigue significantly on sloped terrain.
 Push mowers work fine for flat yards under 5,000 sq ft and provide better maneuverability.
-The Toro Personal Pace system adjusts to your walking speed, offering the most natural self-propel feel.
+All six mowers in our 2026 lineup are self-propelled, with the EGO LM2156SP offering the widest speed range (1-4 MPH) for the most natural feel.

 What maintenance do lawn mowers require?